Is SMS OTP Reliable? Its Vulnerabilities and Alternatives

 SIM Swap Security Risk

-SIM swapping can easily give hackers access to users' accounts.
-A hacker can call the mobile service provider of the victim, pretend to lose the SIM card, and activate a new SIM with the number.
+SIM swapping can give hackers access to all your online accounts.
+A hacker can call your mobile service provider, pretend to be a victim, and activate a new SIM with your number.

 SIM swap fraud is increasingly becoming popular year after year.
 In 2021, for instance, cybercriminals stole a staggering $68 million, according to FBI data.